papivot/pace-docs/PKS Harbor integration.md

 ## Harbor Clair

-We will look at Harbor's vulnerability scanning and management capabilities in this section.
+We will look at Harbor's vulnerability for scanning and management capabilities in this section.

 - Within Harbor UI->Administration-> Configuration-> Vulnerability, make sure that  `Database updated on` has a valid time.